 The Methodist branch of Protestant Christianity has a rich theological history.
-The tradition, founded by John Wesley (1703-1791), has strong doctrinal convictions about death and the afterlife.
+The tradition, founded by John Wesley (1703-1791), has solid doctrinal convictions about death and the afterlife.
 But what exactly do Methodists believe happens after a person dies?
-Do they believe in purgatory like Catholics do or something else?
+Do they believe in the existence of purgatory like Catholics do, or something else?

-The Methodist church doesn’t believe in purgatory like the Roman Catholic church does.
-Methodism’s belief statement, The Articles of Religion, clearly teaches that purgatory has no biblical basis, but it’s less clear on what it affirms.
+The Methodist church doesn’t believe in the doctrine of purgatory like the Roman Catholic church.
+Methodism’s belief statement, The Articles of Religion, clearly teaches that purgatory has no biblical basis but is less clear on what it affirms.
 However, there is evidence that John Wesley believed in the immediate state.

 What’s the difference between purgatory and the intermediate state?
 What does the largest Methodist denomination, the United Methodist Church, teach about purgatory?
 What exactly did John Wesley say about purgatory and the intermediate state?
 Keep reading to learn more.

-The doctrine of purgatory is historically associated with the Catholic church, though a small number of non-Catholics believe in it as well.
+The doctrine of purgatory is historically associated with the Catholic church, though a few non-Catholics believe in it.
 Purgatory isn’t a place, but a condition, according to Pope John Paul II (1920-2005).
-Because it’s an important belief in Catholicism, people wonder if other historic Christians traditions like Methodism believe it as well.

 What is the textual support for purgatory?
-A frequently-cited passage in support of purgatory is 2 Maccabees 12:38-45, which isn’t found in the Bibles of Methodists.
-In the passage, Judas Maccabeus discovers that soldiers that died in battle had secretly held onto forbidden idols.
-In response, Judas prayed for the dead, believing they could be “set free from their sin” of idolatry (v.
-45),
+A frequently-cited passage in support of purgatory is 2 Maccabees 12:38-45, which isn’t in the Bibles of Methodists.
+In the passage, Judas Maccabeus discovers that soldiers who died in battle held onto forbidden idols secretly.

 If Methodists don’t believe in purgatory, what do they believe in?
 Methodists, like other Protestants, believe in the so-called “intermediate state.”
 The table below contrasts the two doctrines.